 Craig Arnold is Chairman of the Company and Chief Executive Officer of Eaton Corporation.
 Mr. Arnold joined Eaton in 2000 as senior vice president and group executive of the Fluid Power Group.
 He was Vice Chairman and Chief Operating Officer of the Industrial Sector until August 2015 and President and Chief Operating Officer until June 2016.
-He currently serves on the boards of Medtronic plc and University Hospitals Health System and is a member of The Business Roundtable and The Business Council.
-Mr. Arnold serves as a director of The Greater Cleveland Partnership and the United Way of Greater Cleveland, and as an advisory board member of the Salvation Army of Greater Cleveland.
+Mr. Arnold currently serves on the boards of Medtronic plc, The Business Roundtable and University Hospitals Health System.
+He serves as a director of The Greater Cleveland Partnership and United Way of Greater Cleveland.
+Mr. Arnold is also a member of The Business Council and the advisory board of The Salvation Army of Greater Cleveland.

 Director Qualifications: Mr. Arnold's years of senior management and executive leadership experience at Eaton provide important insight into the Company to the benefit of the Board of Directors.
-Mr. Arnold has gained detailed knowledge of Eaton's businesses, customers, end markets, sales and marketing, technology innovation and new product development, supply chains, manufacturing operations, talent development, policies and internal functions through his service in a wide range of management roles with the Industrial Sector, and as President and Chief Operating Officer of the Company.
+Mr. Arnold has gained detailed knowledge of Eaton's businesses, customers, end markets, sales and marketing, technology innovation and new product development, supply chains, manufacturing operations, talent development, policies and internal functions through his service in a wide range of management roles within the Industrial Sector, and as President and Chief Operating Officer of the Company.
 Further, he possesses significant corporate governance knowledge developed by current and past service on the boards of other publicly traded companies, most notably for Medtronic plc, a publicly traded company domiciled in Ireland.